-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Fife is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Fife is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Fife is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Fife who work in office and administrative support (15.55%), sales jobs (12.71%), and management occupations (7.34%).
+There are especially a lot of people living in Fife who work in office and administrative support (15.79%), sales jobs (12.02%), and management occupations (8.18%).

-Fife is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Fife is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Fife is an extremely ethnically-diverse city.
 The people who call Fife home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fife residents report their race to be White, followed by Asian.
 Fife also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.85% of the city’s residents.
-Important ancestries of people in Fife include Irish, African, English, and Swedish.
+People of Hispanic or Latino origin account for 16.18% of the city’s residents.
+Important ancestries of people in Fife include Irish, English, African, and Italian.

 The most common language spoken in Fife is English.
 Other important languages spoken here include Spanish and Korean.